PoliticalGraveyard.com

 Mary Tatro — of Chenango County, N.Y.
 Socialist.
 Candidate for New York state assembly from Chenango County, 1936.
 Female.
 Presumed deceased.
 Burial location unknown.

-Barbara R. Taylor — New Alliance candidate for U.S. Representative from New York 16th District, 1988.
+Barbara R. Taylor — of New York.
+New Alliance candidate for U.S. Representative from New York 16th District, 1988; New Alliance candidate for Vice President of the United States, 1988.
 Female.
 Still living as of 1988.

 Carole Ann Taylor — of Manhattan, New York County, N.Y.
 Republican.
 Delegate to Republican National Convention from New York, 1972.
 Female.
 Still living as of 1972.